150 years ago

 Politics and government

 In the first multiparty national election since World War II, Albanian voters chose to stick with the ruling Workers’ (Communist) Party.
-The Workers’ Party won about 2/3 of the popular vote and a large majority in parliament.
+The Workers’ Party won about two-thirds of the popular vote and a large majority in parliament.
 The opposition Democratic Party did well in urban areas, but rural voters backed the Communists.

 Men's world championship @ Winnipeg Arena, Winnipeg